isshy35/terraform1/README.md

 Terraform Labs brings you tutorials that help you get hands-on experience using Terraform, Kubernetes & Cloud.
 Here you will find complete documentation of labs and tutorials around Terraform CLI, Configuration Language, sub-commands, providers, Registry and much more..

-#  Getting Started in 3 Simple Steps
+#  Getting Started

 - Fork, This repository
+- Read the material in the Overview
+- Work on the terraform beginners track

-# Terraform Workshop/Labs
+# Terraform Overview

 - [Getting Started: Why, What & How about Terraform?](getting-started/README.md)
    - [The problem of provisioning everything manually](getting-started/the-problem.md)